AdaSupport/docs/ada-android-sdk.md

 adaView.addEventCallback("event_name", eventCallback)
 ```
-or you can omit event name, in this case the callback will catch all events:
+Or you can omit event name, in this case, the default event name will be used as ``` "*" ``` and the callback will catch all events:
 ```kotlin
 adaView.addEventCallback(callback = eventCallback)
 ```